Today’s Image of the Day comes thanks to the NASA Earth Observatory and features a look at a spring phytoplankton bloom in the Gulf of Alaska.

 This phenomenon occurs when bedrock that has been ground into dust by glaciers seeps into the water and turns it a turquoise color.
 It also promotes the growth of phytoplankton that feed off its iron.

 “We generally expect the blooms to start inshore and then propagate out to deeper water as stratification takes place,” said Scott Pegau, researcher at the Prince William Sound Science Center.
+Spring phytoplankton bloom in the Gulf of Alaska.

 Source: NASA Earth Observatory